Decision of the Regional Court in Warsaw, 25th Civil Division, dated 18th December 2018

 The Regional Court in Katowice, 1st Civil Division, composed of:

-having examined on October 26, 2015, in Katowice, at a closed session, the case brought by W. S. against (…) Limited Liability Company in M. for payment,
+having examined on 3rd September 2015, at a hearing, the case brought by W. S. against (…) Limited Liability Company in M. for payment,

 I C 434/15